-- 2) Approval of the Minutes from the November 16, 2022 meeting- Motion made by John Borgmann, seconded by Mark Hidritch, passed without dissent. - 3) File No. 22-1005-1104 Jefferson Street-Short Term Rental-Tabled from November Meeting-Sal Maniaci-I'll just be real brief because I'll let the applicant speak.
+- 2) Approval of the Minutes from the November 16, 2022 meeting- Motion made by John Borgmann, seconded by Mark Hidritch, passed without dissent. - File No. 22-1005-1104 Jefferson Street-Short Term Rental-Tabled from November Meeting-Sal Maniaci-I'll just be real brief because I'll let the applicant speak.

-At your November meeting this was tabled due to an issue with parking, so if you can see or an issue with driveway access in particular, the driveway is a shared driveway with the neighbor and it kind of crosses over and I pulled up the street view so we can see that better.
+At your November meeting this was tabled due to an issue with parking, so if you can see or an at your November meeting this was tabled due to an issue with parking, so if you can see or ar issue with driveway access in particular, the driveway is a shared driveway with the neighbor and it kind of crosses over and I pulled up the street view so we can see that better.